-Data Management in organizations is often a nightmare.
-Without a structured Data Governance, we are closed to anarchy, with a multiplier effect on the problems: missing data, unavailable, duplicated, incoherent, non-conformed, etc.
+Data management in organizations is often a nightmare.
+Without structured data governance, we are close to anarchy, with a multiplier effect on the problems: missing data, unavailable, duplicated, incoherent, non-conformed, etc.

-In the nineties, the Information and Privacy Commission of Ontario developed the concept of “Privacy by Design”.
-Its principle is to take into consideration the requirements on the personal data from the beginning of a project.
-Within this frame, the main requirements are those defined by external regulations (e.g. CNIL, GDPR).
+In the nineties, the Information and Privacy Commission of Ontario developed the concept of “Privacy by Design.”
+Its principle is to take into consideration the requirements on personal data from the beginning of a project.
+Within this frame, the main requirements are those defined by external regulations (e.g., CNIL, GDPR).

-The personal data are only a part of the data that are used within an organization.
-For any data type, the organization must define simple rules, applicable to all, and which must be taken into consideration from the start of a project: a “Data Governance by Design”.
+Personal data are only a part of the data that are used within an organization.
+For any data type, the organization must define simple rules, applicable to all, and which must be taken into consideration from the start of a project: a “data governance by design.”

 Those rules enable, for example, to answer the following questions:

-- What are my rights / my duties as being a consumer of that data?
+- What are my rights/my duties as a consumer of that data?